-Carbondale Housing Authority is a public housing agency in Carbondale, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 19th, 2019, Carbondale Housing Authority has 1 waiting lists that are open now or opening soon.
+Carbondale Housing Authority is a Public Housing Agency in Carbondale, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 23rd, 2019, Carbondale Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.